FAQ

 What is Family Mediation?

 Family Mediation is a practical, affordable and confidential process to address conflicts within a family and to resolve their differences with the help of a neutral mediator.
-Family conflicts most often arise where there is significant change – blended families form, an aging parent needs to move to a residential facility, an issue in the family business, or a teenager has been acting out.
+Family conflicts most often arise when there is significant change — such as blended families forming, an aging parent needing to move to a residential facility, issues arising in the family business, or a teenager acting out.

 What is Couples Mediation?